Best Mattress for Arthritis in 2026

 - Pain relief score: A combined score reflecting factors that help relieve pain while in bed.

-We chose the WinkBed Plus as Best for Overall for Arthritis because of its excellent support and stability, as well as its ability to cradle joints while reducing pressure buildup.
-While it was designed for higher-weight sleepers, our testers of all sizes gave the WinkBed Plus top marks for back support and pain relief.
-They also said it felt softer and more comfortable than expected.
-The combination of strong support for hip, shoulder, and neck joints and cushioning can benefit people with arthritis or other joint pain.
+We selected the WinkBed Plus as Best for Back Pain and Arthritis for its excellent support and stability, and for its ability to cradle joints while reducing pressure buildup.
+The combination of strong support for hip, shoulder, and neck joints and cushioning can benefit people with arthritis, back, or other joint pain.

 - Relieves pressure in the back and joints